BLACK TEA BLENDS

 The quick, traditional way: double your tea (generally 2 tsp tea per 8 oz water), boil water and steep (about 5 minutes for black and green tea, 8 minutes for herbal tea), pour over ice, enjoy!

-The longer, "cold brew" way: use the original, hot tea recipe ( 1 tsp tea per 8 oz water), add to COLD water completely loose (no infuser or bag), cover and refrigerate for 24 hours, strain and enjoy!
+The longer, "cold brew" way: use the original, hot tea recipe ( 1 tsp tea per 8 oz water), add tea completely loose (no infuser or bag)to COLD water, cover and refrigerate for 24 hours, strain and enjoy!

 **Cold brewing tea allows for a longer extraction of flavors, however, you will notice that your iced tea is significantly less acidic than when brewed hot.
 This is great for people who get upset stomachs from the tannins or acids in the tea plant.